-On April 2, 2012, the Company granted each Director, except the Chairman, 3,000 restricted shares pursuant to the 2008 Plan.
-The Chairman was granted 10,000 restricted shares pursuant to the 2008 Plan.
-The shares vest upon the earlier of: (1) the first anniversary of the grant date, (2) at the time of the recipient's termination, or (3) at the time of the recipient's retirement.
-Based on the terms of the awards the shares were immediately expensed and as a result the Company recognized \$431,000 of stock compensation expense during the second quarter of 2012.
-The weighted-average price of these restricted stock grants was \$19.57 per share based on the grant date of April 2, 2012.
-As of December 31, 2012, no shares were granted under this award.
+On May 9, 2013, the Company granted each Director 3,000 restricted shares pursuant to the 2008 Plan.
+The shares vest upon the first anniversary of the grant date.
+Based on the terms of the awards the value of these restricted shares is charged to compensation expense on a straight-line basis over the one year vesting period.
+As a result, the Company recognized \$200,000 of stock compensation expense during 2013.
+As of December 31, 2013, total unamortized compensation expense for this grant was \$109,000.
+The weighted-average price of these restricted stock grants was \$20.60 per share based on the grant date of May 9, 2013.
+As of December 31, 2013, no shares were granted under this award.

-The fair value of all option grants was estimated using the Black-Scholes option pricing model with the following assumptions and weighted-average fair values as follows:
+The fair value of all option grants was estimated using the Black-Scholes option pricing model.
+No stock options were granted during fiscal 2013, 2012, and 2011.